oceandatalab/skimulator/doc/source/science.rst

            6 degree for figure a and 5 beams at 12 degrees and 2 beams at 6
            degree for figure b.

-Interpolation of currents and Stoke drift on the SWOT grid and nadir track
+Interpolation of model variables on the SKIM grid and nadir track
 --------------------------------------------------------------------------
+A list of model variables can be given to the skimulator.
+All the variables should have the same coordinates.
+The naming of the netcdf files should be :math:`[pattern_model]_[pattern_variable].nc`, where :math:`pattern_variable` is a 3-character string.
-The input currents and Stoke drifts must be given at regular time step, over any period of time.
-By default the absolute time of the first time step is zero and corresponds to the beginning of pass 1.
-The current and Stoke drifts are interpolated on the SWOT grid and nadir track for each pass and successive cycles if the input data exceeds 1 cycle.
-They are then projected along the radial component as only measurement along the radial axe can be made.
+All input variables must be given at the same regular time step.

+The absolute time of the first time step is zero and corresponds to the beginning of pass 1.
+A first date can be provided in order to have a consistent timestamps in the netcdf file.
+All provided variables are interpolated on the SKIM grid and nadir track for each pass and successive cycles if the input data exceeds 1 cycle.
+Current and Stokes drift are then projected along the radial component as only measurement along the radial axis can be made.

 No interpolation is made in time (the model file with the closest time step is chosen).
 This avoids contaminations of the rapid signals (e.g. internal waves) if they are under-sampled in the model outputs.
-However, note that locally, sharp transitions of the SSH along the swath may occur if the satellite happens to be over the domain at the time of transition between two time steps.
+However, note that locally, sharp transitions of the variable along the swath may occur if the satellite happens to be over the domain at the time of transition between two time steps.
-By default a linear 2D spatial interpolation is performed to compute velocity data on the SKIM grid.
+By default a linear 2D spatial interpolation is performed to compute the variable data on the SKIM grid.